 Russell Stevener, Principal, Holland Patent High School, (315) 865-8154 Lisa Gentile, Principal, Holland Patent Middle School, (315) 865-8152 Kristin Casab, Principal, Gen. Wm.
-Floyd Elementary School, (315) 865-5721 Sarah Vergis, Principal, Holland Patent Elementary, (315) 865-8151 James DeAngelo, Pupil Personnel & CSE Chairperson, (315) 865-4148
+Floyd Elementary School, (315) 865-5721 Sarah Vergis, Principal, Holland Patent Elementary, (315) 865- 8151 Melissa Lowell, Pupil Personnel & CSE Chairperson, (315) 865-4148 Nick Panuccio, Assistant Superintendent for Business & Finance, (315) 865-7200

-The Dignity Act Coordinators are trained in methods to respond to human relations in the areas of race, color, weight, national origin, ethnic group, religion, religious practices, disability, sexual orientation, gender and sex.
-They are available to speak with any person who has witnessed possible discrimination or harassment, or if that person has experienced treatment that may be prohibited discrimination or harassment.
+The Dignity Act Coordinators are trained in methods to respond to human relations in the areas of race, (including but not limited to hair texture and protective hair styles), color, weight, national origin, ethnic group, religion, religious practices, disability, sexual orientation, gender (including gender identity or expression), and sex.
+They are available to speak with any person who has witnessed possible discrimination or harassment, or if that person has experienced treatment that may be prohibited discrimination, bullying or harassment.